EOL/publishing/doc/branch-painting.md

 # Branch painting

-'Branch painting' is the process of adding of trait assertions to the graph database that are inferred by propagating traits through the taxonomic hierarchy.
-An inferred trait assertion is represented as an `:inferred_trait` relationship between a Page node and a Trait node, very similar to a `:trait` relationship.
+'Branch painting' is the process of adding of trait assertions to the graph database that are inferred by propagating selected traits through the taxonomic hierarchy.
+An inferred trait assertion is represented as an `:inferred_trait` relationship between a Page node and a Trait node, very similar in form to a `:trait` relationship.

 ## Preparing a resource file